-References to the Company's "executive managing directors" refer to the current limited partners of OZ Management LP, OZ Advisors LP and OZ Advisors II LP (collectively with their consolidated subsidiaries, the "Och-Ziff Operating Group") other than the Ziffs and the Company's intermediate holding companies, and include the Company's founder, Mr. Daniel S. Och, except where the context requires otherwise.
+References to the Company's "executive managing directors" refer to the current limited partners of OZ Management LP, OZ Advisors LP and OZ Advisors II LP (collectively with their consolidated subsidiaries, the "Och-Ziff Operating Group") other than the Ziffs and the Company's intermediate holding companies, including the Company's founder, Mr. Daniel S. Och, and, except where the context requires otherwise, include certain limited partners who are no longer active in the business of the Company.
+The Company conducts substantially all of its operations through the Och-Ziff Operating Group.
 References to the "Ziffs" refer collectively to Ziff Investors Partnership, L.P.
 II and certain of its affiliates and control persons.
 References to the Company's "intermediate holding companies" refer, collectively, to Och-Ziff Holding Corporation ("Och-Ziff Corp") and Och-Ziff Holding LLC, both of which are wholly owned subsidiaries of the Registrant.